-- Dependence on programs developed or supported by the Department of Agriculture of the Philippines - Risk of non-acceptance of the Company's hybrid rice seed products - Risk of being affected by changes in the preferences or purchasing power of consumers - Risks of the Company not executing its sales strategy efficiently - Dependence on its proprietary rights on hybrid seeds and rice - The Company's business is affected by seasonality - Revocation of BOI Registration - Risk of non- availability of land for the Company's operations. - Dependence on key personnel, the loss of which could adversely affect its business and growth - Dependence on certain key managers of Sterling Paper Enterprise, Inc. - Reliance on third parties - Risk of products not meeting customer's requirements - Increased amount of debt
+- Dependence on programs developed or supported by the Department of Agriculture of the Philippines - Risk that the business may be affected by the Tax Reform for Acceleration and Inclusion (TRAIN) Law - Risk of non-acceptance of the Company's hybrid rice seed products - Risk of being affected by changes in the preferences or purchasing power of consumers - Risks of the Company not executing its sales strategy efficiently - Dependence on its proprietary rights on hybrid seeds and rice - The Company's business is affected by seasonality - Revocation of BOI Registration - Risk of non- availability of land for the Company's operations. - Dependence on key personnel, the loss of which could adversely affect its business and growth - Dependence on certain key managers of Sterling Paper Enterprise, Inc. - Reliance on third parties - Risk of products not meeting customer's requirements